 Horseback Riding in Wyoming

 Wyoming is one of the largest states in the US and yet it has the smallest population.
 This leaves vast open spaces unspoiled by development and ideal for riding vacation.
 Much of the state is mountainous and over half of it is public land.
-It is home to Yellowstone National Park and, even more important, much of the Greater Yellowstone Ecosystem, the largest wild ecosystem left anywhere in the temperate part of the Northern Hemisphere.
+It is home to Yellowstone National Park and, even more important, much of the Greater Yellowstone Ecosystem, the largest wild ecosystem left anywhere in the lower 48 states of America.